 What is a Neural Network?

-A neural network, also known as an Artificial Neural Network (ANN) or Simulated Neural Network (SNN), is a computing system composed of several interconnected processing components that utilize mathematical models to process information.
+A neural network, also known as an Artificial Neural Network (ANN), a Simulated Neural Network (SNN), or a neural net, is a computing system composed of several interconnected processing components that utilize mathematical models to process information.

-An ANN is the heart of deep learning and is also a subset of machine learning.
+An artificial neural network (ANN) is the heart of deep learning and is also a subset of machine learning .
 Its structure is inspired by the human brain.
-ANNs imitate the way the biological neurons transmit information or signals to one another.
+Artificial neural networks imitate the way biological neurons transmit information or signals to one another.

-A neural network is a connection of nodes or units called neurons or artificial neurons that are analogous to synapses of biological neurons in the human brain.
+A neural net is a connection of nodes or units called neurons or artificial neurons that are analogous to synapses of biological neurons in the human brain.
 The connections between the artificial neurons are known as edges.
-Moreover, the collection of nodes or neurons form a network and hence, the name neural network.
+Moreover, the collection of nodes or neurons forms a network and hence, the name neural network.

 How Does an Artificial Neural Network Work?

-A neural network starts functioning when we feed data to it.
+An artificial neural network starts functioning when we feed data to it.
 Neurons are responsible for receiving and processing the data we feed and producing the desired output.
-There are three different layers in artificial neural networks – an input layer, one or more hidden layers, and an output layer, each composed of neurons.
+There are three different layers in artificial neural networks, namely an input layer, one or more hidden layers, and an output layer.
+Each one of them is composed of neurons.